epam/fix-antenna-net-core/Docs/Configuration.md

 <tr>
     <td>tradePeriodBegin</td>
     <td></td>
-    <td>Cron expression to set the start of the period when the server is allowed to accept a connection.
+    <td>Cron expression to set the start of the period when the server is allowed to accept a connection.<br>
         We use Quartz.NET and their implementation of cron expressions for scheduling.
 See
         <a href="https://www.quartz-scheduler.net/documentation/quartz-3.x/tutorial/crontrigger.html#introduction">cron expression</a> for more information about the allowed expression format.<br>
         It is possible to combine several cron expressions with the "|" symbol.<br>
         Example: 0 0 8 1/2 * ?|0 0 9 2/2 * ?